Li Nanxing: Business and ventures

+Li also co-owns the Chinese dessert shop Tian Wang Desserts at Jalan Besar, which opened in March 2021.
+In addition, he has collaborated with other brands to sell his Curry Chicken and Dried Scallop Hae Bee Hiam Croissant at Bakers & Co in Holland Village, as well as launching his Dried Scallop Hae Bee Hiam Ramen with Japanese ramen chain Ippudo.

 Personal life

-Li married Yang Libing, a fellow Singaporean actress, in 1994 after co-starring together in several drama series.
+Li married actress Yang Libing in 1994 after co-starring together in several drama series.
 They divorced in 2004 citing irreconcilable personality differences.
-Both have yet to remarry and they have no children from the marriage.
+They have no children from the marriage.

 Li battled with gambling addiction and had to work as a Hollywood ‘calefare’ to pay off his debts in the 1990s.
-During this period, he became a Christian, having credited a miraculous experience he had while on a karaoke trip with a friend in Thailand.
+During this period, he became a Christian, having credited a "miraculous" experience he had while on a karaoke trip with a friend in Thailand.